This is my guide for spectating in the Schumacher grandstand at the Melbourne Formula 1 race weekend.

 Seating plan for the Schumacher grandstand is below.

-- Sections: 9 sections named A to J (no section I).
-A is closest T13, J is closest T14.
+- Sections: 7 sections named A to G. A is closest T13, G is closest T14.
+It has shrunk a bit for 2026, as there used to be 9 sections.

-- Rows: Standard section rows A to S (A at the front), premium section rows AA to CC (CC at the back).
-No row I or O.
+- Rows: Standard section rows A to N (A at the front), premium section rows AA to NN (CC at the back).
+No row I.

 View from the grandstand